Richard Alpert / Ram Dass Biography

 The after effects of the stroke have once again changed his life and vastly altered his day, but he has been able to resume teaching and continues to share and teach.
 In 2004, following a life threatening infection, Ram Dass was forced to curtail travel and focus on recovering his health.

 Ram Dass now resides on Maui, where he shares his teachings through the internet and through bi-yearly retreats on Maui.
 His work continues to be a path of inspiration to his old students and friends as well as young people who are just discovering the path of Being Here Now.
-His most recent books include Be Love Now (2011), Polishing the Mirror: How to Live From Your Spiritual Heart (2013) and Conversations with Ram Dass (2014).
+His most recent books include Be Love Now (2011), Polishing the Mirror: How to Live from Your Spiritual Heart (2013), Cookbook for Awakening (2017), and Walking Each Other Home (2018).